wolfSSL/wolfBoot/docs/encrypted_partitions.md

 ### Signing and encrypting the update bundle with ChaCha20-256

-The `sign.py` tool can sign and encrypt the image with a single command.
+The `sign` tool can sign and encrypt the image with a single command.
 In case of chacha20, the encryption secret is provided in a binary file that should contain a concatenation of a 32B ChaCha-256 key and a 12B nonce.